yiyuan-he/mcp/src/cloudwatch-appsignals-mcp-server/evals/README.md

 ### Adding New Mock Handlers

 TODO: Add comprehensive guide for creating new mock handlers for different libraries (requests, database clients, etc.).
 Should cover:
-- Creating a new MockHandler subclass
+- Creating a new McpDependencyMockingHandler subclass
 - Implementing required abstract methods
 - Registering the handler in `_register_builtin_handlers()` (or consider auto-discovery pattern)
 - Testing the mock handler